IkramUdDoula/hashbase/README.md

 ### Widget Layout System

-The dashboard features a powerful drag-and-drop layout system:
+The dashboard features a powerful drag-and-drop layout system with intelligent space management:

 - **Drag & Drop** - Click and drag any widget to move it to a new position
 - **Resize Widgets** - Click the resize icon (⇕) in the bottom-right corner to cycle through sizes (1-4 rows)
 - **Visual Feedback** - Blue ring indicates valid drop zones, red ring indicates invalid positions
 - **Smart Validation** - System prevents overlapping widgets and validates fit before allowing drops
+- **Layout Preservation** - Disabling/enabling widgets preserves existing layout positions
+- **Auto-Placement** - New widgets automatically find the first available empty space
+- **Space Warnings** - Notifies when widgets can't be placed due to insufficient space
 - **Auto-Save** - Layout automatically saves to localStorage and persists across sessions
 - **5×4 Grid** - 5 columns with up to 4 rows each (20 total positions)

-For detailed technical documentation, see [LAYOUT_SYSTEM.md](./LAYOUT_SYSTEM.md)
+For detailed technical documentation, see [LAYOUT_PRESERVATION_CHANGES.md](./LAYOUT_PRESERVATION_CHANGES.md)

 ### Gmail Widget
 - Displays your unread emails